Angers pedophile network

 The Angers pedophile network case is a French criminal case in which sixty-two people were convicted of sexual abuse committed against forty-five children aged from a few months to 12 years old, between 1999 and 2002.
 Some of the accused are parents and grandparents of the victims identified.

 Investigation

 The case was opened with a complaint filed in November 2000 by a 16-year-old girl, who alleged multiple rapes committed between 1991 and 1993.
 The alleged perpetrator of the attacks was already in prison, having been sentenced in 1996 to ten years of criminal imprisonment in separate case.
 The Angers juvenile brigade also investigated Éric Joubert, the perpetrator's brother, who had also been convicted in the past for sexual offences and sentenced in 1997 to a two-year prison sentence and one year of probation.

-In February of 2002, a witness accused her ex-partner of abusing her 5-year-old daughter.
+In February 2002, a witness accused her ex-partner of abusing her 5-year-old daughter.